If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 Types of Facebook Ad Targeting

-Location: When it comes to geographically targeting your prospects, location targeting is where you do just that.
+Are you geographically targeting your prospects?
+Location targeting is where you do just that.

-When it comes to your location options, you have quite a few choices:
+When it comes geo locators, you have quite a few choices:

 - DMA (Designated Market Area)